sophuric/NixOS/README.md

 > [!IMPORTANT]
 > These are my personal config files and are not intended to be used by others.
 They are provided as-is and may not work on your system.
 >
 > If you really want to use these, you will need to edit many files such as monitor config.
-I do plan on creating separate specialisations for my other devices.
 You can create a personal fork and sync changes with git merge.
 Use at your own risk.

 ### Program List:
 #### Desktop environment